 The course revolves around a tantalizing “Devil’s Triangle” of holes where the club will present any golfer with a suitably inscribed certificate on completion of their round if they manage to negotiate their way around holes 13, 14 and 15 without marking a bogey on the scorecard.

 The first of these holes, a drive and pitch par four, plays to a narrow fairway that doglegs left down to a tiny green perched high above a craggy cove.
 A wonderful par three follows along the cliff top and its long, narrow putting surface just about clings to the coastline above the Atlantic Ocean.
 The 564-yard 15th completes the trio, heading back inland, and the pond in front of the green catches many a golfer who tries to go for glory with their second shot.Florida-based resort developer The Ginn Company took control of the business in 2004 and the property, both on and off the course, has undergone a multi-million dollar upgrade since then.
+Sadly the property was impacted by the 2017 hurricanes named Irma and Maria and the course never recovered and has gradually deteriorated.
+The property is now awaiting a buyer who has the wherewithal to resurrect the Fazio course.

 This track has become a personal favorite after having played it numerous times over the course of several years while working onboard various cruise ships.
 The famed Devils Triangle holes 13 through 15 attracts most of the attention however the rest of the holes have great variety providing interest the whole way around.
 With the course being shoehorned into a small area the fairways can be quite tight in places with jungle nearby however easily the most challenging aspect of the course is the greens which break considerably it is not uncommon to have 5 feet of break on a 10 foot putt the greens are super-fast down grain and ultra-slow against the grain it takes a few rounds to get used to them but once you do it’s great fun and puts an emphases on the placement of your approach shots.
 Many of the greens are up against large embankments where it is possible to get some extremely fortunate bounces an approach shot 20 yards offline can often roll down the embankment and end up near the pin in some cases these embankments can be used tactically particularly on 13 and 14.
 There are some long green to tee distances which along with the terrain makes the course un-walkable so it is cart only which is my preference in the Caribbean anyway due to the heat.
 Some of the holes I enjoy most are described below.